-The Municipal Home Rule Board has developed this standard format for Pilot Program participating municipalities to prepare and submit their respective Annual Progress Reports.
+The Municipal Home Rule Board has developed this standard format for Home Rule Program participating municipalities to prepare and submit their respective Annual Progress Reports.
 The intent of this standard format is to gather and compile information in a consistent, easily understood, and efficient manner that will be used to develop a concise and practical summary report to the Joint Committee on Government and Finance.

-Annual Progress Reports must be submitted electronically as an individual file in PDF format no later than the close of business on December 3, 2018, by emailing Courtney Shamblin at courtney.d.shamblin@wv.gov, West Virginia Department of Revenue, West Virginia Home Rule Pilot Program, State Capitol Complex, Building 1, Room W-300, Charleston, West Virginia 25305, 304-558-3356.
+Annual Progress Reports must be submitted electronically as an individual file in PDF format no later than the close of business on the first business day of December, by emailing to WV Municipal Home Rule Board at MunicipalHomeRule@wv.gov.

 A. General Information

 Name of Municipality: City of Martinsburg

 Certifying Official: George Karos Title: Mayor

 Contact Person: Mark S. Baldwin Title: City Manager

 Address: 232 N. Queen Street

-City, State, Zip: Martinsburg, WV 25401
+City, State, Zip: Martinsburg, WV 254 01

 Telephone Number: 304-264-2131 Ext.
 277 Fax Number: 304-264-2137

-E-Mail Address: mbaldwin@cityofmartinsburg.o rg
+E-Mail Address: mbaldwin@cityofma rtinsburg.org ·

 2010 Census Population: 17,513

 B. Municipal Classification

-☐ Class I X☐ Class II ☐ Class III 🔲 Class IV
+☐ Class I X☐ Class II ☐ Class III ☐ Class IV

-C. Pilot Program Entry Phase

-☐ Phase I (2007 Legislation) x☐ Phase II ( 2014 Legislation)

-D. Attest
+C. Attest

 I hereby confirm that I am the authorized official for this municipality and certify that the information submitted herein and attached hereto is true and accurate and that this report addresses each and every initiative included in the original Home Rule Pilot Program Plan Application for this municipality and any subsequent amendments, if applicable.

-George Karos 11/29/18

-Sea ree Karos
+George Karos, Mayor 2

+Seon · Karon 11/25/19

-Type Name of Certifying Official Signatur e of Certifying Official Date
+Type Name of Certifying Official Signature of Certifying Official Date

-1. Initiative: Authority common r to immediately issue citation nuisances. s for external sanita tion violations and ORDINANCE NO. 2014-20 X □ Organization X □ Administration ☐ Personnel □ Other Was this non-tax initiative e a part of your original plan a pplication X □ or a plan amendment □?
-Has the ordinance(s) need ded to implement this initiativ e been enacted?
-X□ Yes □ No If yes, when was the ordi nance enacted?
-December 18, , 2014 If no, please describe cha llenges faced in enacting the r elated ordinance(s) N/A - below, please provide a brief r is initiative and any metrics us See attached information 1.
-LECCONC LEADNED In Al a a a a a a a b a la constant : ne space below, please provid this revenue initiative that wo See attached information ı .
+#1.
+Initiative: Authority to immediately issue citations for external sanitation violations and common nuisances.
+ORDINANCE NO. 2014-20 Was this non-tax initiative a part of your original plan application $\mathbf{x}\square$ or a plan amendment $\square$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? $\mathbf{x}\square$ Yes $\square$ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
+N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+See attached information.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+See attached information.